 No Mow lawn is a blend of creeping fescues that interlock with bunch-forming fescues to form a dense sod that withstands moderate foot traffic and inhibits weed growth.
-The deep roots of the No Mow grassses (up to 9" deep) enhance drought resistance by reducing water loss and and reaching deeper water reserves.
+The deep roots of the No Mow grasses (up to 9" deep) enhance drought resistance by reducing water loss and reaching deeper water reserves.

 The cool-season fescues grow during spring and fall, when the temperatures are cooler.
 Because of this cool-season growth, mowing twice a year is a popular approach – once in late spring when the seed heads appear, and then again in fall.
 The minimum height for mowing is 3.5 – 4 inches.
 Left un-mowed, the fine fescues in No Mow lay down and form a soft, attractive mat of deep green grass.
 Once established, No Mow is a slow growing, low maintenance lawn for large or small landscapes.NO MOW LAWN:

 No Mow is a cool season grass seed mix, recommended for planting in most of the United States (above approximately 37 degrees North Latitude).
 No Mow is also adapted to the coastal areas of the Pacific Northwest, the cooler mountain climates in the east-central states, and in the western mountains from the mid-elevation aspen woodlands to just below timberline.